Introducing overseas sheep to New Zealand’s flock has changed the nature of the wool produced here, says Hawkes Bay wool broker Philippa Wright.

-The next sale on November 21 comprises 5890 bales from the South Island.
+The next sale on January 31 comprises about 9000 bales from both the North and South Islands totalling 18,000.